junoxlabs/wagtail-starter-kit/BRIEF.md

 - **Help Text:** All fields in the Wagtail admin must have clear and concise `help_text`.
 - **Block Grouping:** In `StreamField` definitions, blocks should be logically grouped using `group` attributes to create a cleaner UI.
 - **Preview:** The Wagtail preview functionality must work flawlessly for all page and block types.
+- **Accessibility**: Add WCAG compliance requirements and accessibility testing to the DX/UX section.

 #### **8.2.
 Developer DX Enhancements**